sicksake1212/PF-vMenu/README.md

 --------

 ## Support
+If you really enjoy this menu, please consider supporting me on [Ko-Fi](https://ko-fi.com/projectfairnesslabs)!
+I'm very glad I can bring something to the table after two years of working on this menu exclusively for my server but wanted to share it with the whole world. :)

 If you like Vespura's work, please consider supporting him on [**Patreon**](https://www.patreon.com/vespura).
 He's put a _lot_ of my time and hard work into his vMenu and other projects.

 --------